claire-puppylove/Crooked-Moon-Monster-Harvesting/manuals/harvesting_items_dm_by_item.md

 **Use as ingredient for**: _Potion (Haint Hooch)_
 **Crafting Value (when used as ingredient)**: _50 GP_
 **Use**: _Weapon enchant_
-**Description**: When this yet to be fermented Haint Hooch base is applied to a weapon, slashing, bludgeoning and piercing damage which would be resisted by incorporeal entities is not resisted for 1 minute.
+**Description**: When this yet to be fermented Haint Hooch berry is applied to a weapon, slashing, bludgeoning and piercing damage which would be resisted by incorporeal entities is not resisted for 1 minute.

 **Cooking Effect**: When added to food instead of distilling it to a Potion, up to 4 people can become not quite incorporeal, but not quite corporeal, for 1 hour.
 While under this effect, subtract 2 points of damage from Bludgeoning, Slashing, or Piercing damage.